-An organised image library should be a key feature of any CMS, so we make it simple to keep all of your media in order.
+An organized image library should be a key feature of any CMS, so we make it simple to keep all of your media in order.

-When you upload images, they’re stored under each piece of content they’re attached to, or where they were uploaded in the hierarchy.
+When you upload images in Enonic, they’re stored under each piece of content they’re attached to, or where they were uploaded in the hierarchy.

 You can also create folders for your images.
 Thanks to user access permissions, you can control exactly who can view and edit these folders.

-Right click and select ‘move’ on the images to arrange them in the hierarchy.
+Right click and select ‘move’ on the images to arrange them exactly as you wish in the hierarchy.